Basarabeasca District

 Basarabeasca is a raion in the south of Moldova, with the administrative center at Basarabeasca.

 History

 From 1393 to 1538, the region was part of the principality of Moldavia.
 In the 16th, 17th and 18th centuries, the region was populated by Tatars.
-Localities with the oldest documentary attestation is Sadaclia, remembered the first time in 1793.
+Localities with the oldest documentary attestation is Sadaclia, documented for the first time in 1793.
 In 1812, after the Russo-Turkish War (1806-1812), is the occupation of Basarabia, Russian Empire during this period (1812–1917), there is an intense russification of the native population.
 In 1918, after the collapse of the Russian Empire, Bessarabia united with Romania.
 During this period (1918–1940 and 1941–1944), the district was part of Tighina County.
 After the 1939 Molotov–Ribbentrop Pact, Bessarabia was occupied by the USSR in June 1940.
 In 1991 as a result of the proclamation of Independence of Moldova, the district became part of Lăpușna County (1991–2003), and in 2003 it became an administrative unit of Moldova.